My Quiet Kitchen

 Ingredient Notes

-3. And finally, if you enjoy cooking with vegan butter, you'll make a typical vegan roux on the stovetop.
+• Or you can prepare a classic vegan roux on the stovetop.
 Begin by melting ¼ cup vegan butter in a saucepan, then whisk in the flour, and cook for 1 minute.
 Slowly whisk in the milk, and continue to whisk and cook the sauce until thickened.

 all soup ingredients inside the Instant Pot insert.